 The Center’s collection documents the history of racing in the more than 4000 books or 250 different motorsports magazines and newspapers titles; club and sanctioning body records; race results, programs and posters; papers of motorsports journalists and scholars; correspondence of race organizers; and still and moving images housed onsite and in our expanding offsite collections storage facilities.
 Its knowledgeable research and archives staff assists hundreds of scholars, journalists, authors, documentary film makers, drivers and race car owners from all over the globe with inquiries about motorsports history every year.

 Funding for general operations comes through member support, corporate sponsorship, and grants from local foundations.
 The Center, a 501 (c)(3) charitable organization, also benefits from endowment and outright gifts.
-Fund-raising activities include an annual car raffle and award dinner.
+Fund-raising activities include an annual car sweepstakes and award dinner.

 To collect, preserve and share the global history of motorsports.
 Our extensive collection includes thousands of hours of film and video, hundreds of thousands of photographs, as well as thousands of cubic feet of periodicals, newsletters, rare books, race results, race programs, artwork, trophies and much, much more.
 We are dedicated to preserving and sharing these priceless artifacts that might otherwise be lost to future generations.